szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The probability of stun (now a special type of fear) is a proper 10% chance
 - For flavor, Sarevok will also use his "Die!" line when a Deathbringer Assault happens

-This component contains the same fixes as Tresset's deathbringer assault component.
+This component contains the same fixes as Tresset's Deathbringer Assault component.
 No need to use both.

 ### Make Shar-Teel especially effective when fighting male-gendered opponents (1647)